 For those of you who have never heard of this or want to know more, then this article is for you!
 Trunk or Treat may be a great option for a Fall church party or carnival.
 It could be just the right family friendly outreach event.
-Keep reading to learn the basics…. you can also view some trunk or treat decoration ideas on my Pinterest board.
+Keep reading to learn the basics…. you can also view some trunk or treat decoration ideas on our Pinterest board.

 Update 10/31/2011 In some communities, church based Halloween alternatives are becoming more popular than traditional Trick-or-Treating.

-More Free Ministry Resources for Halloween
+More Church Ministry Ideas for Halloween

 First, make sure your church is on board with this.
 Some churches have Reformation parties, others have autumn events or a Fall Festival.
 As I said, I had never heard of Trunk or Treat before and can only assume it is a regional phenomenon–at the very least it has yet to hit the St. Louis area where I grew up.